from typing import Optional

 Because it took me a long time to realize that I did not have to consdier edge cases.

-Removing a coin only flips the parity (mod 2
+Removing a coin only flips the parity (mod 2) by 1

 because